coderadi369/product_dashboard/README.md

 Hyperlinks are provided to get redirected to adding a image

-Localstorage was used to store objects and HTML% canvas API Is used to reduce the size of image uploaded and therby indirectly decreasing the uRL64base encoded string.
+Localstorage was used to store objects and HTML5 canvas API Is used to reduce the size of image uploaded and therby indirectly decreasing the uRL64base encoded string.